lidofinance/ethereum-staking-widget/README.md

 - Node.js v16+
 - Yarn package manager

 This project requires an .env file which is distributed via private communication channels.
-A sample can be found in .env.
+A sample can be found in .env.example

 ### Development